mohammadahsan/openstack-casestudy/README.md

 ---

 ### 🖱️ How to Use the Dashboard

-Once the dashboard is running and accessible at [https://automation.opsbyak.com](https://automation.opsbyak.com), here's how to use it:
 To Avoid Cost on my end, I created this small dashboard to spin up infrastrucutre and destroy on demand for.
+Dashboard is running and accessible at [https://automation.opsbyak.com](https://automation.opsbyak.com), here's how to use it:

 ![Dashboard](images/dashboard.png)